srcurran/srcurran.github.io/case-studies/starbucks.md

   a producer, CD, UXD and UX lead (myself).
 I managed the day-to-day and presentations of the UX portion of the project, collaborating frequently with the creative team &  junior designers. </p>"
-related1-title: Resource Furniture Site Design
+related1-title: Resource Furniture
 related1-link: resource-furniture
-related2-title: LegalShield App Design
+related2-title: LegalShield
 related2-link: legalshield
 ---